Informhunter/birdcal-identification/docs/project_log.md

 i.e. doesn't go up and down all the time.
 I wonder why multilabel classification loss ends up growing so much.
 Maybe try 2 linear layers to get more stable loss :/

+## 14.07.2020

+Need to start utilizing the whole dataset: after I start doing that I can focus on models.
+It is just important to be able to feed any data to any model and be sure that I will not run out of memory.
+So probably split longer recorings into pieces of less than 1 minute.
+With my simple model 240 second recordings already make it impossible to train.